DesignPLUS Flashcards

 Input Check

-• Data Tracking Title: Enter a name if you would like to track anonymous data about the Flashcards interactive tool.
+• Data Tracking Title: Enter a custom name to track anonymous usage data for this specific activity.
+(Review the DesignPLUS Interactive Data guide for more information.)

-• ☑️ Disable data tracking for this interactive: Select this checkbox if you do not want to view anonymous data about the Flashcards interactive tool.
+• ☑️ Disable data tracking for this interactive: Check this box to opt out of collecting anonymous usage data for this specific tool.

 A detailed screenshot from the DesignPLUS Flashcards tool within the Canvas LMS editor displays an expanded view of an editing interface for a specific math problem.
 Within an expanded grey-purple container, a math problem is visible with "6 + 2" on the left and a box containing "8" on the right.
 Directly below this problem, specifically configured for feedback, are two color-coded rows.
 The upper row is dark green with a white checkmark icon on the left, containing a text field with the placeholder text 'Feedback when 100% correct.' and a small magenta dashed label box with the word 'Feedback' in its upper-right corner.
 The lower row is red with a white 'X' icon on the left, holding a text field with the placeholder text 'Feedback when incorrect.' and a similar magenta dashed label box, also marked 'Feedback'.
 This view confirms the placement and content of the spaces provided to add correct and incorrect feedback for the Input Check flashcard interaction.